11 Fresh Ways To Wear White Nails For Summer

 11 Fresh Ways To Wear White Nails This Summer

-Say goodbye to the stark, bright whites of the past; this summer’s take is more about milky, sheer, and chiffon-inspired whites.
-Think creamy undertones, hints of pink and nude, and cloudy textures.
-The result is modern, elevated, and made for the sunshine season.
+Say goodbye to the stark, bright whites of the past; this summer’s take is more about milky, sheer and chiffon-inspired whites.
+Think creamy undertones, hints of pink and nude and cloudy textures.
+The result is modern, elevated and made for sunshine season.

 AdvertisementADVERTISEMENT